Mean-field limits for large-scale random-access networks: The complete interference graph case

 \section{The complete interference graph case}

-The second part of the paper focuses on the analysis of important stationary performance measures such as the queue length, the waiting-time, and the sojourn-time distributions.
-In particular, we will build upon the equilibrium point $\vecx^*$ described in Theorem \ref{Theo_EquilibChar} to obtain approximations which are asymptotically exact in the mean-field regime for the case of a complete interference graph and accurate even in moderately large networks.
-Specifically, we will prove Theorem \ref{Theo_Comp_IL}, i.e., we will show that for any initial state $\vecx^\infty \in E^1$ with finite mass the solution $\vecx(t)$ of the initial value problem satisfies $\vecx(t) \to \vecx^*$ as $t \to \infty$, which implies
+\revU{In this section we focus on the analysis of key performance measures such as the stationary queue length, waiting-time, and sojourn-time distributions.
+In particular, we will exploit the \revT{fixed} point~$\vecx^*$ derived in Theorem~\ref{Theo_EquilibChar} to obtain approximations that are asymptotically exact in the mean-field regime for the case of a complete interference graph.
+Simulation experiments that will be presented in Section~\ref{Sec_Num} suggest that the asymptotic results are valid for general interference graphs as well.}